Architectural Photography Vs. Architectural Rendering

 click the image to enlarge

-How to combine between rendering and architectural photos in your portfolio
+How to combine between rendering and photos in your portfolio

-Combining photos and rendering can be done once your architectural photographer is up to par with your renderings.
+Combining images and rendering can be done once your photographer is up to par with your renderings.

 Don’t forget you don’t have the option to communicate to the client more than visuals trough your portfolio, social media, advertising and marketing, as what they see is what they assume.

-The more your portfolio will reflect the most quality of your work the more easy your “selling process” will be and the more your photos will work for you
+The more your portfolio will reflect the most quality of your work the more easy your “selling process” will be and the more your images will work for you